-PGLOA has a vested interest in coastal management, not only because it is the key signature of our precinct, but more importantly, because Port Geographe landowners are in part financing these activities through the SAR contribution to the Waterways Management Reserve Fund.
-This vested interest is even more heightened by the fact that the extent of the designated Port Geographe Coastal Management Area (PGCMA), to which we are contributing, extends well beyond the SAR catchment zone.
+PGLOA has an interest in coastal management, not only because it is the key signature of our precinct, but more importantly, because Port Geographe landowners are in part financing these activities through the SAR contribution to the Waterways Management Reserve Fund.
+Interest is heightened by the fact that the extent of the designated Port Geographe Coastal Management Area (PGCMA), to which we are contributing, extends well beyond the SAR catchment zone.

 The initial update of 2015 by DoT gave the first indication of a much improved natural by-passing in the first winter.
-Notwithstanding this, in late 2015 DoT undertook a substantial sand-trucking and deposition program on Wonnerup Beach, euphemistically called “nourishment”.
+Notwithstanding this, in late 2015 DoT undertook a substantial sand-nourishment program.

 Quantitative measurements of post-winter wrack accumulations by DoT in the previous three years gave volumes in the range of 115,000m3 to 150,000m3.